rhoerr/supee-6788-toolbox/README.md

 * **To analyze:** Run from SSH: php -f fixSUPEE6788.php -- analyze
 * **To apply changes:** Run from SSH: php -f fixSUPEE6788.php -- fix

+Additional options recordAffected and loadWhitelists are detailed in the script help.

 All results are output to screen and to var/log/fixSUPEE6788.log.

 ## Caveats